snowie0/snowie0/README.md

         <li> Still a student </li>
         <li> I try creating different websites when bored </li>
         <li> Never can decide which language to use on projects </li>
-        <li> Currently working on self projects to leanr more about new programming languages </li>
+        <li> Currently working on self projects to learn more about new programming languages </li>
         <li> However if you are looking for someone work on a project with lmk!! </li>
 	<li> I was not using github much before hence why I do not have my projects on here hopefully its about to change now </li>
         <li> You can reach me through discord: snow.wie </li>